statelyai/xstate/docs/guides/communication.md

 - Parent-to-child via the `send(EVENT, { to: 'someChildId' })` action
 - Child-to-parent via the `sendParent(EVENT)` action.

+If the current state is exited, the machine is stopped.

 ```js
 import { Machine, interpret, send, sendParent } from 'xstate';